 For years, IDP has been a proud member of the START Smart Coalition, which has led the fight for marijuana justice in New York State.
 On March 30, 2021, we were thrilled when the New York legislature reversed years of harmful criminalization by passing the Marijuana Regulation and Taxation Act.
 The legislation creates a legal recreational marijuana market in New York.
 For years, New York marijuana convictions have caused immeasurable harm to immigrant communities and fueled the disproportionate arrests of Black and Latinx New Yorkers.

 Understanding the New York Marijuana Regulation and Taxation Act (MRTA)

 Marijuana convictions—no matter how old or how small—can disqualify a person from immigration status or be the basis of their deportation.
 The Marijuana Regulation and Taxation Act (MRTA) will addresses this issue by legalizing recreational marijuana in New York and creating a pathway to vacate past marijuana convictions.
 By passing the MRTA, New York State ensures effective marijuana reform for all New Yorkers, including immigrants, while using the additional tax revenue to invest in the communities most harmed by the war on drugs.

-- For Criminal Defense Attorneys
+- Guide for Criminal Defense Attorneys

-- For Immigration Attorneys and Advocates
+- Guide for Immigration Attorneys and Advocates

-- For Communities (English/Spanish)
+- For for Communities (English/Spanish)

 In 2020, in collaboration with the Drug Policy Alliance and the Immigrant Legal Resource Center, IDP released Best Practices: Protecting Immigrants When Decriminalizing or Legalizing Marijuana.
 View this resource for best practices for municipalities and states looking to decriminalize in a way that lessens the immigration-related harms of marijuana criminalization.